wickz80/askreddit-informatics/readme.md

 * Post title (question)
 * Upvotes (score)
 * Created (UTC)
-* reddit ID (link with comments)
+* Reddit ID (link with comments)
-* # comments
+* Number of comments
 * URL

-For each post, from the 'top' 10 comments:
+For each post it grabs details about the 'top' 10 comments:
 * Post ID (reddit ID of post)
 * Upvotes (score)
 * Created (UTC)